mancusolab/sushie/docs/manual.rst

      - "weighted"
      - ``--purity_method max``
      - Specify the method to compute purity across ancestries.
 Users choose 'weighted', 'max', or 'min'. `weighted` is the sum of the purity of each ancestry weighted by the sample size.", `max` is the maximum purity value across ancestries. `min` is the minimum purity value across ancestries.
 Default is weighted.
+   * - ``--ld-adjust``
+     - Float
+     - 0
+     - ``--ld-adjust 1e-3``
+     - The adjusting number to LD diagonal to ensure the positive definiteness.
+It has to be positive integer number between 0 and 0.1.
+Default is 0.
    * - ``--max-select``
      - Integer
      - 250